sjwabh/SamRadOnc/Breast.md

-/ki /kinase inhibitors
+/kinase,  CDK4/6 kinase inhibitor
-/ribociclib /Kisqali (kinase inhibitor)
+/ribociclib /Kisqali
-/palbociclib /Ibrance is a CDK4/6 kinase inhibitor
+/palbociclib /Ibrance

 Indications: for advanced or metastatic BC, HR+ Her2- HOLD during RT!  cuz there may be concerns of synergistic haematological as well gastrointestinal (GI) toxicity when RT is delivered concurrently with palbociclib